Codex Borgia: Section 23 and 24: The twenty 13-day 'weeks' or trecenas of the Tonalpohualli, and the auguric birds of each day (61-70)

-The final page of this section depics the sun god, Tonatiuh, receiving offerings, and states the sacred flying animals associated to each day.
+The final page of this section depicts the sun god, Tonatiuh, receiving offerings, and states the sacred flying animals associated to each day.

 Section 25 The 20 'weeks', the quarters of the universe and the centre

 This almanac divides the 20 day-signs into quarters associated with deities and snakes forming a xicalcoliuhqui or meandering pattern.

 Section 26: 20 and 26 day-signs related to Quetzalcoatl and Mictlantecuhtli

 Similar to section 20, but divided in four quarters rather than two halves.

-Section 27: 20 day signs referred to men and women
+Section 27: 20-day signs referred to men and women

 This almanac presents a Cihuapilli and a Macuiltonaleque, each associated with day-signs.

 Section 28: Gods of the half-trecenas

 This almanac depicts the ruling deities of half-trecena periods, enthroned, receiving cult and with associated mantic images.